 The quality of your product photography can make or break your eCommerce sales.
-Too many online storeowners neglect their product images, believing that you need the skills and equipment of a pro to take great photos.
+Too many online store owners neglect their product images, believing that you need the skills and equipment of a pro to take great photos.

-That’s definitely not the case – you just need a bit of practise and a good understanding of what makes a great product image.
+That’s definitely not the case – you just need a bit of practice and a good understanding of what makes a great product image.
 In this post, I’ll take you through some simple steps for shooting product photos, and give you a few tips on how to optimize your product photography for your eCommerce store!

-Why is high quality product photography important?
+Why is high-quality product photography important?

 Humans are visual creatures and we’re drawn to images over text, which means that visitors to your eCommerce store will make their first impression based on how your store looks, and not what it says or sells.
-Though good design and an aesthetically pleasing color scheme are important, the key to good eCommerce visuals is your product images.
+Through good design and an aesthetically pleasing color scheme are important, the key to good eCommerce visuals is your product images.

 Nothing compares to being able to physically see and touch a product like you would in real life, so you’re going to need product images that show you’re confident in what you’re selling, so that the customer can be confident in what they’re buying.

 Shooting on a white backdrop can make all the difference when it comes to product photography.
 Colored backdrops can cause color spills while dark backdrops will absorb all the light, leaving your products either too dark or over-exposed.
 A white backdrop, however, will reflect the light onto the product and give you a well-lit final image.

 The white backdrop will also help with your camera’s white balance calibration.
 Light sources all have a different color temperature which our natural brains adjust to, but digital cameras need to guess what the true colors of things are based on a white element they pick out in the frame.